 India’s Wildlife Crossing

-With the rising awareness of wildlife conservation, India is the latest to adopt this innovative solution aimed to reduce wildlife-vehicle collisions.
-The under-construction Delhi Mumbai expressway will see India’s first animal overpass.
-The approx 1300 km greenfield project passes through a couple of wildlife sanctuaries — Ranthambore and Mukundra Hills — both of which are in Rajasthan.
-The passages will be on the lines of animal bridges seen in the Netherlands and will be part of a forest corridor with trees so that animals find it natural.
+The under-construction Delhi-Mumbai expressway will see multiple animal overpasses.
+The approximately 1300 km greenfield project passes through multiple wildlife sanctuaries such as Ranthambore and Mukundra Hills.
+The animal passages will be on the lines of those seen in the Netherlands, planted with native trees so that animals find passing natural.

-All in all, we hope that countries and societies do not forget that we live with many other important creatures and we should ensure that our selfish interests do not contravene their lives.
+All in all, we hope that countries and societies do not forget that we live with many other important creatures, and we should ensure that our selfish interests do not contravene their lives.

 Add comment